 Earning a High School Diploma Online: Enrolling in Classes

-The next step in earning a high school diploma online is enrolling in specific courses.
+The next step in earning a high school diploma online for adults is enrolling in specific courses.
 Some schools may require students to complete a formal application, while others allow prospective students to research and enroll in courses right away.
 For example, once students at The American Academy pay tuition, they can select different courses they want to enroll in.
 If they’ve had a full transcript evaluation, students will automatically receive access to the courses they need to earn their diploma.
 Students still waiting for their transcripts to be evaluated will have access to electives and other common courses they’ll need for their diploma, based on a best estimate of what that student needs.

 You may need to arrange for specific tools and materials for the online high school diploma program and classes.
 Because classes are delivered online, you will need to make sure you own or have regular access to a computer on which you can complete your coursework.
 This can include purchasing your own desktop or laptop computer, or planning to reserve a public desktop such as those at a community library.
 You should also make sure that you have access to a reliable internet connection.
 That connection isn’t just a connection to your school — it’s a connection to your future.

 You might need to buy textbooks and other course materials.
 Because prices vary and some items may have limited availability, you should research the list of what’s needed for a course to ensure you can get those items.
 However, some online schools, like The American Academy, will cover the cost of all materials you need.
 It’s important to ask about how these sorts of costs will be covered when you are enrolling in order to avoid hidden charges.

 Earning a High School Diploma Online: Succeeding in Class